Health and Wellness Programs

 The Bachelor of Science (B.S.) in Health and Wellness is a four-year undergraduate degree program offered for students seeking careers in health and complementary medicine professions.

 B.S.
 Entry RequirementsAdmission is open to those with either a highschool diploma or those who meet the University's minimum education requirements in English, Humanities and Sciences.
-In addition, applicants should have completed 7 Passions online course.
+In addition, applicants should have completed 7 Passions Course.

 You are expected to be proficient in collegiate English language skills.
 If you are a second language English applicant, you should submit records of TOEFL examination with scores of 550 minimum.
 You are expected to have access to a computer, email and the Internet and other outside library resources for the full extent of your program.